 There is a downward trend in the percentage of people who are undernourished, worldwide; however, developing nations account for 98 percent of the chronically undernourished people.
 According to the The State of Food Insecurity in the World 2014 (.pdf), published by the U.N.’s Food and Agriculture Organization, International Fund for Agricultural Development, and the World Food Program, the number of undernourished people in the world is 805 million, or one in nine.

 This continues a downward trend worldwide from 18.7 percent in 1990 to 1992, to 11.3 percent in 2012 to 2014; and in developing nations, a drop from 23.4 percent to 13.5 in the same period.

 Where are the 5 worst spots for hunger?

 Unfortunately, it is not all good news.
 Developing nations account for 791 million or 98 percent of chronically undernourished people.

+Where is hunger?
 The five regions with the highest number of hungry people as a proportion of population include: